14stutzmanav/dowen-chip-pipeline/READme.md

 ## Quick Troubleshooting:
 #### 🤔 If you're being told `snakmake` isn't found...
-...you forgot to load python.
+...you forgot to load `python`.
 Check out step 4 then try to run the pipeline again.
 Good luck! 🤞🍀

 #### 🤔 If you're being told there is already an instance of `snakemake` happening in your directory...
 1. Make absolutely certain no jobs from this pipeline are running in SLURM.